 Poland’s Ministry of Finance announced today the postponement of its e-invoicing mandate.
 Originally scheduled for July 2024, the initiative has been postponed indefinitely due to major errors identified in the KSeF system.

-The Minister of Finance emphasized that the current technical status of the KSeF system poses substantial challenges, preventing its secure implementation in Poland.
+The Minister of Finance emphasised that the current technical status of the KSeF system poses substantial challenges, preventing its secure implementation in Poland.
 Critical errors were identified in the code, affecting overall system functionality and performance of KSeF, prompting the Ministry to take decisive action.

 To address these issues, the Ministry of Finance will initiate an external audit to assess the functioning of the KSeF system and evaluate the preparedness for its implementation.
 The final date for the introduction of mandatory e-invoicing will be contingent upon the results of these audits.
 In addition, the Ministry will intensify consultations with businesses regarding KSeF.